premake/premake-core/README.md

 ### Contribute

 Awesome!
 If you would like to contribute with a new feature or submit a bugfix, fork this repo and send a pull request.
 Please, make sure all the [unit tests](https://github.com/premake/premake-core/tree/master/tests) are passing before submitting and add new ones in case you introduced new features.

-See the file BUILD.txt for instructions on building Premake.

 ### Copyright & License